- 300g of bakers flour

 Step 4: Folding the dough every 2 hours, until the dough doubles in size

-Wet your hands with water to prevent the dough from sticking to your hands.
+Make sure your hands are wet before you touch the dough.
 Depending on your room temperature, the bulk proofing time can vary a lot.
 I proof my dough at average room temperature (21°C), and it takes approx. 9 hours for the dough to double in size.

 Step 5: Dust the banneton with flour/rice flour